MyZenKey/sp-sdk-ios/README.md

 ## 2.0 Getting Started

-To get started integrating the ZenKey API with your applications, there are a few things you should do:
+To get started integrating the ZenKey with your applications, there are a few things you should do:

 * Register your application - Access the Service Provider portal to register your application and obtain a valid `clientId` and `clientSecret`.
-* Identify user information data your want to capture - The ZenKey enrollment process includes asking for personal user data.
-Of course, the user determines whether or not to submit this data to you.
-There are various user data  "scopes" already defined in the ZenKey API which you can select to be captured during the enrollment process, such as email address, name, phone number.
+* Identify user information data you want to capture - The ZenKey enrollment process includes asking for personal user data.
+The ZenKey services itself does not accumulate the personal data used for authentication.
+That data remains secured by the user's  wireless carrier.
+Encrypted user information is only shared with Service Providers upon subscriber consent.
+Users are able to choose whether to share their data and specifically what data will be shared with each participating Service Provider.
+There are various user data  "scopes" already defined in the ZenKey which you can select to be captured during the enrollment process, such as email address, name, phone number.
 * Identify if you need custom redirect URIs - Redirect URIs will be used for callbacks to several ZenKey services
-* Set up Git Access - While the SDK is under development (Pre-Release), we recommend maintaining the Provider SDK source code as a [git submodule](https://git-scm.com/docs/git-submodule).
+* For Pre-Release: set up Git Access - While the SDK is under development (Pre-Release), we recommend maintaining the Provider SDK source code as a [git submodule](https://git-scm.com/docs/git-submodule).
 If that is not possible, download the source [here](https://git.xcijv.net/sp-sdk/sp-sdk-ios) and place it in your project directory.

 ```bash
 git submodule add https://git.xcijv.net/sp-sdk/sp-sdk-ios
 ```

-## 3.0 Download the ZenKey SDK
+## 3.0 Add the ZenKey SDK

-From the Service Provider Portal, download the ZenKey SDK.
+From the Service Provider Portal, add the ZenKey SDK to your project.
 Review the various components as noted in this README.

 To integrate ZenKey with your application project by:

-* Using CocoaPods, or
+* Using CocoaPods,
+* Adding the SDK as a git submodule, or
-* Adding the SDK source manually
+* Adding the SDK source to your project directory manually

 **NOTE:** Use of Carthage for development is not currently supported.